 Awarded grantees must comply with all requirements as stipulated in the grant agreement, including but not limited to the following:

-• Complete contract documents - Upon notification of grant award, complete all required contract documents in order to receive 100% grant payment.
+- Complete contract documents - Upon notification of grant award, complete all required contract documents in order to receive payment.

-• Consistent activities - Maintain communication with Arts Orange County throughout the duration of the fellowship and participate in program activities as scheduled by Arts Orange County and the Region I collaborative.
+- Consistent activities - Maintain communication with Arts Orange County throughout the duration of the fellowship, and participate in program activities as scheduled by Arts Orange County and the Region VII collaborative.
+Program and support activities will include virtual and in-person gatherings, and Fellows will be strongly encouraged to attend.

-• Final Report – a one-page narrative telling the story of what your fellowship meant to you and your community.
+- Final Report - All Fellows are required to submit a one-page narrative, as well as images telling the story of what your fellowship meant to you and your community.

 Art Forms